maddiefleurantin/maddiefleurantin/README.md

 - 👀 I’m interested in System, Desktop and Game programming
 - 🌱 I’m currently learning SoftWare development
 - 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me: zqueenblossom@gmail.com, IG: @zqueenblossom
+- 📫 How to reach me: maddiefleurantin@gmail.com

 <!---
 zQueenBlossom/zQueenBlossom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.